ldidry/gmail-mbox-to-imap/README.md

 ##Usage

 You will need to grab your Gmail's messages in mbox format.
-Go to <https://google.com/takeout>, create an archive containing your mails.
+Go to <https://google.com/takeout>, create an archive containing your mails, download it and unzip it.

 Then: